 Step 5: Lay your shingles back over the newly placed vent and flashing, carefully cutting to size with your utility knife or hook blade.

-DIY can buy you time, but it won’t replace the professional roof repair you need to uphold the integrity of your roof over time.
+A DIY roof repair job can buy you time, but it won’t protect your home like a professional roof repair will.
+At the end of the day, you need to uphold the integrity of your roof over time and professional installation is the best way to do it.
 While unexpected roof repairs can be an inconvenience, investing in your roof ensures security for the future.

 The team at Dreamworx Exteriors would love to help you with our expertise and timely repairs.
 When you’re worried about how you’re going to quickly and safely repair your roof, call Dreamworx.